ahsanj/splunk-vagrant/README.md

 - git clone the repo

-Go to the Vagrent dir and run the following command
+Go to the Vagrant dir and run the following command

- vagrant up
+ #vagrant up